Four students raising their hand in a classroom while the teacher gestures as one of them

 Workshop Dates:

-Description: This workshop is recommended for grade 11 or 12 students interested in seeing what a university chemistry class is like.
+This workshop is recommended for grade 11 or 12 students interested in seeing what a university chemistry class is like.
+Please note that this is a lecture visit workshop (high school students will attend the lecture with other university students).

-Booking Deadline: 1 week in advance of each workshop.
+Booking Deadline: One week in advance of each workshop

 Duration: 1 hour